probcomp/probcomp-stack/README.md

 ### Change a user's Jupyter notebook password

+- SSH into the instance
+- activate the virtual environment `venv`
-- SSH into the instance and run `jupyter notebook password` interactively, and/or see solution to Issue #4
+- `jupyter notebook password`

+Or see solution to Issue #4

+### Restart a user's Jupyter notebook server, if needed

+- ssh into the instance with command
+- activate the virtual env `venv`
+- `cd notebook`
+- `nohup jupyter notebook --no-browser --ip=\* > $HOME/jupyter.nohup.out` &
+- logout

 Deploying locally in Docker
 ---------------------------